 Art League Houston Mission

 The mission of Art League Houston is to connect the community through diverse, dynamic, and creative experiences that bring people together to see, make, and talk about contemporary visual art.
 Founded in 1948, Art League Houston has radically evolved beyond the parameters of traditional art leagues.
-While keeping the core of the art league model – a robust membership deeply committed to the value of visual art in contemporary life – Art League Houston embraces 21st century approaches to curatorial programming, community-building, place-making, art education, and outreach to under-served communities.
+While keeping the core of the art league model—a robust membership deeply committed to the value of visual art in contemporary life—Art League Houston embraces contemporary approaches to curatorial programming, community-building, art education, and outreach to under-served communities.

-OPEN CALL FOR SUBMISSIONS are reviewed twice a year
+OPEN CALL FOR SUBMISSIONS are reviewed ONCE a year

 Art League Houston Galleries

 Art League Houston will consider proposals by local, regional, national, and international (emerging and established) artists/curators in all media that include the following:

 Artworks and projects that has not been previously shown in Houston